sistalways/f25-cisc474-sistalways/apps/docs/public/UserStories.md

 # Instructor User Stories:-

-As a Instructor, I want to login to my LLM so that I can access my teaching materials and courses.
+As a Instructor, I want to login to my LMS so that I can access my teaching materials and courses.

 As a Instructor, I want to view a dashboard with all my courses so that I can manage them easily.